JetBrains/jetbrains_guide/sites/webstorm-guide/contents/tips/evaluate-expression/index.md

 ---
-date: 2020-05-26
+date: 2023-01-27
 title: Evaluate Expressions When Debugging
 technologies: [javascript]
 topics: [running-debugging]
 author: er
-subtitle: Learn how to check the value of an expression.
+subtitle: How to check the value of an expression in WebStorm.
 seealso:
 - title: How to debug with WebStorm
   href: https://blog.jetbrains.com/webstorm/2018/01/how-to-debug-with-webstorm/